Who are the Internal Stakeholders in Restructuring?

 To receive approval, restructuring plans must be constructed based on the alignment of the incentives amongst the key internal stakeholders.

-Under normal circumstances, the key internal stakeholders in a company broadly share the same goal, which is the continuation of sustainable value creation and the protection of its profits.
+Under normal circumstances, the important internal stakeholders in a company broadly share the same goal, which is the continuation of sustainable value creation and the protection of its profits.
+However, in restructuring scenarios, the disconnect between different internal stakeholders becomes more apparent.

 - Internal Stakeholders Disconnect: Lenders vs. Equity Holders